alimovalisher/password-generator/README.md

-This lib help to generate password
+This library helps to generate a password
 =====================

-This is the Simple lib for generating password
+This is a simple library for generating passwords

-1. Allow generate password with 3 type strong (low, medium, strong)
+1. You can set the difficulty of the generated password
-2. Allow select password length
+2. Allows you to choose the length of the password